 This guide has something for everyone – no matter your gender or sexual orientation.
 If you want to learn how to enjoy anal sex, without pain or discomfort, then keep reading…

-Here, you’ll find a treasure trove of helpful suggestions and proven techniques that will help make your anal training safe, hygienic and, most importantly, fun!
-This guide is a MUST READ for anyone who wants to learn how to start anal training and unlock the pleasures of backdoor penetration!
+Here, you’ll find a treasure trove of helpful suggestions and proven techniques that will help make your training safe, hygienic and, most importantly, fun!
+This guide is a MUST READ for anyone who wants to learn how to start anal play and unlock the pleasures of backdoor penetration!

-As anal training carries inherent risks, please read our disclaimer:
+As anal play and anal sex carries inherent risks, please read our disclaimer:

 This guide is strictly for information and entertainment purposes only.
 Schoolofsquirt.com does not endorse any of the practices discussed herein.
 All opinions expressed are those of the writer and have not been written or reviewed by a physician or healthcare professional.
 Always abide by the laws of your country.

 What is anal training?